Rain scald: Diagnosis

 Diagnosis is most commonly done with the identification of bacteria in the lesions by microscopic evaluation.
 A positive diagnosis of rain scald can be confirmed if filamentous bacteria are observed, as well as chains of small, spherical bacteria (cocci).
 If a diagnosis cannot be confirmed with a microscope, blood agar cultures can be grown to confirm the presence of D. congolensis.
 The resulting colonies have filaments and are yellow in colour.

+Human diagnostic confirmation likewise relies on lab testing of lesion samples — through microscopy, culture or molecular methods, however ECDC reported that "Maldi-TOF may give inconclusive or low-confidence results" and that ribosomal 16S sequencing and whole-genome sequencing may be needed for species confirmation and comparison of isolates".
+In an August 2026 BMJ report, the UK Health Security Agency recommended that "healthcare professionals should be aware of the possibility of Dermatophilosis in GBMSM who present with compatible symptoms", reiterating advice from ECDC that awareness be raised "among clinicians, sexual health services and laboritories to support timely recognition, testing and reporting of campatible skin infections".

 Prevention

 In addition to wet conditions, exposure to ticks, biting flies, and contact with other infected animals can also cause the spread of rain scald.
 Tick and insect control is an effective way to stop the spread of the bacteria from one animal to another.
 Separating infected animals will help to isolate bacterial colonies.
 Keeping the animal in a dry, well-ventilated area out of the rain and wet conditions will stop the bacteria from growing.

+ECDC reported that there is limited evidence on environmental control of D. congolensis in human settings but recommended the use of "established hygiene practices in shared venues", including routine cleaning and disinfection of surfaces "particularly in humid areas" for sex on premises venues, notable in the 2026 European clusters' etiology, and that "measures to reduce moisture accumulation ... may also be effective".
+Recommendations did not include strict isolation, but avoiding close contact with pets and livestock is recommended for people with skin lesions; close contacts should self-monitor for skin lesions for 14 days.
+ECDC recommended targetted risk communication and prevention advice for gay, bisexual and other men who have sex with men, and for operators of sex on premises venues.

 Treatment

 Rain scald normally heals on its own; however, the condition can spread, so prompt treatment is recommended.
 Although some cases can be severe, most rain scald is minor and can be treated at home naturally.
 Typically the condition is not life-threatening, nor does it impact the welfare of the horse, so treatments are more for the owner's peace of mind and cosmetic appeal of the animal.
+Human cases typically see complete recovery following oral or topical antibiotic treatment, and with occasional self-limiting resolution; European clusters in 2026 described successful treatment with topical fusidic acid, antiseptic washes, doxycycline or amoxicillin.